huichuno/qemubox/README.md

 - Run all of above

-# Artifacts - Install
+# Debug
-cd build

-tar -xzvf qemu-v4.2.1.tar.gz

-cd src

-sudo make install
+make build

+docker run -it qemu_box:latest bash